ut/PRNSTN/README.md

 See [INTPRN](https://ut.github.io/INTPRN/) for more informations about the project, this software is part of.

-Tested with Ubuntu 16.04 and Raspian 4.1 (for Raspberry Pi)
+Tested with Ubuntu 16.04 and Raspian 4.1 + Raspian 4.9 (for Raspberry Pi)

 ## Prerequisites

-Ruby 2.x, Rubygems, CUPS 2.1.3, Wiringpi, Rspec 3.5.0, ActiveRecord, SQLite
+Ruby 2.x, Rubygems, CUPS 2.1.3, Wiringpi (Binding for gpio), Rspec 3.5.0, ActiveRecord, SQLite, GIT

+Raspian 4.9 has Ruby 2.3 and gpio 2.44

 ## Installation